Buildings in Leeds evacuated amid fears ‘unstable’ crane ‘could collapse’

 Roads have been closed around Riverside Way and access to the area has been restricted.

-“These closures are expected to be in place for some time and members of the public are advised to avoid the area and seek other routes.

-“This is an ongoing incident and further updates will be provided in due course.”
+Fire crews said the crane had been “made safe” at about 5.30pm and the cordons were all lifted just before 7pm.

-Police at the scene told onlookers there was a danger a white tower crane operating close to Whitehall Road could collapse.
+Police officers told onlookers there was a danger a white tower crane operating near Whitehall Road could collapse.

 The crane is one of two around a half-built tower block between the road and the River Aire.

-A cordon was in place on a 300m stretch of Whitehall Road, a short distance from Leeds Station, and riverside paths were also closed and guarded by officers.
+A cordon was in place on a 300m stretch of Whitehall Road, a short distance from Leeds Station, and riverside paths were also shut and guarded by officers.

 A nearby Premier Inn hotel was among the buildings evacuated and fire engines were spotted going in and out of the cordon.

-One of the small group of onlookers said: “They’ve just said we can’t come through because that crane is in danger of collapse any minute.
+One onlooker said: “They’ve just said we can’t come through because that crane is in danger of collapse any minute.

 “It looks OK to me but I would not want to be near it if it comes down.”

-West Yorkshire Fire & Rescue Service said it was called to reports of an unstable structure on Riverside Way at around 1.35pm.
+West Yorkshire Fire & Rescue Service said it was called to reports of an unstable structure on Riverside Way at about 1.35pm.

-A spokesperson for the service said: “Two crews from Leeds are in attendance dealing with the structure which is a large crane.
+A spokesperson said: “Two crews from Leeds are in attendance dealing with the structure which is a large crane.
 The area has been cleared of people – access is restricted and road closures are in place.”

+An update at 5.30pm said the structure had been made safe and crews were leaving, but half an hour later the fire service said its technical rescue unit was at the scene and planned to stay there until the cordon was lifted.

+West Yorkshire Police said: “Access to the area has been restricted for pedestrians and road closures put in place.
+A number of buildings in the area are also being evacuated as a precaution.